-This delicious Cast Iron Peach Cobbler plays with sweet and tart flavors, using fresh summer peaches and a butter cake topping.
-A Southern classic that's a perfect dessert for any occasion.
+This delicious Southern Peach Cobbler uses fresh summer peaches and a from-scratch butter cake topping.
+A Southern classic that's a perfect summer dessert.
+Ready in under an hour for a homestyle dessert.
+For another fruity treat, try our Blueberry Oatmeal Crisp.

 The best part about peach cobbler in cast iron skillet recipe is that it is so easy to make.
 The batter comes together in just a few minutes, and the peaches can be either fresh or canned.